Vs. Peer Institutions

 Theological and Ministerial Studies

-Note: Lifetime Value Added is the Net Present Value (NPV) of estimated career earnings relative to a median high school graduate, accounting for this institution's average cost and taxes.
+Note: Lifetime Value Added is the Net Present Value (NPV) of estimated career earnings relative to a median high school graduate (for undergraduate programs) or a median bachelor's degree holder (for graduate programs), accounting for this institution's average cost and taxes.
 Computed over a career to retirement age.

 For graduate programs (Master's, Doctoral, etc.), the calculation assumes a starting age of 22 (after undergraduate completion) and does not include the sunk costs of prior degrees.
-It represents the value added of the graduate degree decision moving forward.
-These Lifetime Value Added results should not be compared with those Undergraduate Certificates, Associates or Bachelors starting at age 18.
+It represents the value added of the graduate decision moving forward.
+Note that the institution's average undergraduate net price is used as a proxy for annual cost, which may differ from actual graduate tuition.
+These Lifetime Value Added results for graduate degrees should not be compared with those for Undergraduate Certificates, Associates or Bachelors.